-Additional armor plate was attached everywhere as gun turret and lower body.
+Additional armor plate was attached everywhere as a gun turret and lower body.
 Total weight is 50 tons and mobility fell remarkably.
 Compared to this, Pzkpfw III is about 23 tons, Pzkpfw IV is 25 tons, Panter is 45 tons.
 KV-1 is heavier than those tanks.

 This photo is a little dark.
 The bolt of additional armor is large and forcible.
 It was difficult to defeat KV-1 with 50mm anti-tank gun amounted in Pzkpfw III and Pzkpfw IV in 1941.
 Since KV-1 is too heavy, it has also ruined it because the road shoulder collapsing and sideslipping.

 I thought the chipping is not indispensable.
 It has become unnatural.
-But only washing and dry brushing is unsatisfactory, it’s difficult.
+But only washing and dry brushing are unsatisfactory, it’s difficult.
 Since weathering work is suitably done with the feeling when making, it is different each time.

 In carefully watching, there’s only one hatch on the gun turret and another one is near the driver’s seat.
 But KV-1’s crew total is five.
-We can see two hatches on the engine room, but we can’t rely on the situation of emergency evacuation.
+We can see two hatches on the engine room, but we can’t rely on the situation of an emergency evacuation.
 I’m worried about it’s difficult for especially enemy’s cartridge hit.

-This paint is all Tamiya’s enamel colors.
+This paint is all of Tamiya’s enamel colors.
 I think whether oil painting will be good for delicate color gradation near future.
 But oil painting is very slow drying…

 There are many kinds of rust and dirt on the tank upper surface.
 I presume it’s hardly done car washing during the war.
 Rather than it, we put the more human power into engine and tank gun maintenance.

 The transparent part of a headlight is the kindest.
 Even if it makes on my own, not much satisfying result sometimes.
-This time finishing is the image of dried Russian field, not the muddy season.
+This time finishing is the image of a dried Russian field, not the muddy season.
 In terms of results, the figure and tank both finished in satisfactory.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.